NVHoaiDT/pod-dev/README.md

 -  TypeScript
 -  Framer Motion

+> [!NOTE]
+> This project is currently on draft, pretty much the podcast random is just random music 😅 .

 ## Quick Start

 Poddev is live at [Poddev]().
 For running locally, follow these steps to set up the project on your machine.